plaidev/karte-expo-plugin/example/README.md

 # example

-An Expo example project showing that `karte-expo-plugin` works.
+This repository has a sample Expo project that demonstrates `karte-expo-plugin` in action.

 ## Prerequisite